 Are you looking for the best places to sell silver flatware?
-Many people own silver flatware, whether it’s a single piece or a whole set, but they never use it.
+Many people own silver flatware, whether a single piece or a whole set, but never use it.

-If your flatware doesn’t have any sentimental value, you may want to consider selling it.
+If your flatware has no sentimental value, you may want to consider selling it.

 We have the scoop on where to sell your flatware, ways to determine if it’s valuable and tips on how to get the best price.